wPlachno/woodchipper-toolset/README.md

 For each clone, if the current version is different, then we can immediately replace the archive_record with the current_record.
 If the lmd is different it has local_changes.

 Thus, for both, changes in version should be notated immediately, and changes in lmd signal has_local_changes

 ## Operation

 ### Listing Functionality

 Many of the routes simply list the data correlating to a subset of information.

 #### All Toolkits

 Listing the toolkits will list each toolkit as: '[NAME]: [VERSION] ([STATE])\n'.

 #### Specific Toolkit

 When looking at individual toolkits, we start with a header describing the toolkit - '[NAME]: [VERSION] ([STATE])\n[PATH]\n'

 - then, list each clone with:
   '- [NAME]: [VERSION] ([STATE])\n'.

 #### Specific Clone

 If we list a specific clone, than we should have '[NAME]: [VERSION] ([STATE])\n[PATH]\n'.
 As of version 0.0.1.000, we will also display a diff between the core and clone.

 ### Addition Functionality

 Some of the routes are designed for adding toolkits or clones.
 Note that when working with paths pased in by the user, we should assume they need to be resolved by Pathlib.
 When we save them to the Archive, they should be saved as a full path.

 #### Adding a Toolkit

 When adding a toolkit, we create a new `WoodchipperToolkit` with the name and path given by the user, then immediately call the `update_toolkit()` method, and add it to the archive.
 The output should simply read 'Added new toolkit [NAME]: [VERSION].\n'.
 If the path could not be resolved to a single file, the output would read, '[NAME] could not be resolved to a toolkit.\n'.
 If the version tag cannot be found within the file, it will be logged as '-1'.

 #### Adding a Clone

 If the toolkit name resolves, then we allow the `WoodchipperToolkit` to instantiate a new clone using `add_clone()` method, passing in the name and path.
 The toolkit should then create a stub clone with the name and path.
 If the file does not exist, we should copy down the core toolkit to the path.
 Then, we call 'update_clone()' method.
 When done and the archive has been saved, let the user know: 'Added [TOOLKIT_NAME] clone [NAME]: [VERSION] at [PATH].\n' If the toolkit could not be resolved, print 'Could not resolve toolkit [NAME].\n', then do the full toolkit list as if the user had just typed `wctk`.

 ### Copying Functionality

 The copying functionality is where this application becomes actually useful.
 There are currently two types of copying supported by the application: *Pushing* and *Grabbing*. *Pushing* refers to copying from the core down to the clones, whereas *grabbing* pulls from the clones and replaces the core.

 #### Pushing a Clone

 If the toolkit and clone name correctly resolve, and the clone state is `behind_core` or the `force` tag is present, we should copy the core file down to the path of the clone, then call `update_clone()` and save the archive.
 If successful, we should print '[TOOLKIT_NAME]/[CLONE_NAME] successfully updated.\n', then print the info of that particular clone.
 If the toolkit name could not be resolved, print 'Could not find toolkit [TOOLKIT_NAME]\n', then print the full toolkit list.
 If the clone could not be resolved, print 'Could not find clone [CLONE_NAME].\n', then print the individual toolkit.

 #### Pushing a Toolkit

 When we push a toolkit, we are essentially pushing every clone monitored for that toolkit.
 Essentially, we want to look at each clone of a toolkit and, if the `force` tag was included, push each clone.
 Without the `force` tag, only push if the clone's state is `behind_core`, and let the user know if the clone's state was 'has_local_changes' - '[CLONE_NAME] has local changes and was ignored.\n', or if the clone's state was `up_to_date` - '[CLONE_NAME] already up to date.\n'.

 #### Grabbing a Clone

 When we grab a clone, our goal is to copy a new version of the toolkit to replace the core.
 If the toolkit or clone could not be resolved, warn the user as we have described for previous functionality.
 If the clone's version is higher than the core or the `force` tag was included, we should copy the file from the clone path to the core toolkit path.
 Then, print 'Grabbed [CLONE_NAME].\nCore now at version [VERSION].\n'.

 #### Grabbing a Toolkit

 When we use the grab on a toolkit, we save any local changes as a new version.

 #### Configuration

 There are a couple of app-wide variables that we may need to adjust.
 This includes `archive-path`, the destination of the archive where we keep copies of the toolkits, and `debug`, a boolean representing whether or not we should print debug statements.

 ## To-Do

+- Formatting
   - Order imports

     - sys

     - utilities

     - interface

     - core
+  - Rename wctk_printer.py to just wcprinter.py
+- Refactoring
   - Separate constants into package specific constants files.

-- Separate out errors
+  - Separate out WCCore Error Handling.
-- Separate handler into two pieces:
-  - The interface selection
+- Functionality
+  - Mode to list current directory with wctk details
+  - Better Help messages.
+    - Headers should be colored (blue?)
+    - Extra line between usage and description
+  - Add modes for:
+    - Remove Toolkit
+    - Edit Toolkit
+  - Auto-detection when clone moved?
-  - The core processing
+  -
-- Rename wctk_printer.py to just wcprinter.py

 ## Versions

 ### 0.0.1.000

 - Feature complete, but grab and push need more testing.
 - Added:
   - wctk.py - The core command-line script